maticzav/graphql-middleware/README.md

 ### Can I use GraphQL-Middleware without GraphQL-Yoga?

 Yes.
-Nevertheless we encourage you to use it in combination with Yoga, because of the many features Yoga offers combined with GraphQL-Middleware.
+Nevertheless, we encourage you to use it in combination with Yoga.
+Combining the power of `fieldMiddleware` that GraphQL-Middleware offers, with `documentMiddleware` which Yoga exposes, gives you unparalleled control over the execution of your queries.

 ### How does GraphQL-Middleware compare to `directives`?

-GraphQL-Middleware and `directives` tackle the same problem in completely different way.
+GraphQL-Middleware and `directives` tackle the same problem in a completely different way.
 GraphQL-Middleware allows you to implement all your middleware logic in your code, whereas directives encourage you to mix schema with your functionality.

 ### Should I modify the context using GraphQL-Middleware?